It’s been a busy week in the world of mobile and broadband. Here’s a quick rundown of the top stories in case you missed any of them.

 Internet watchdog the Open Rights Group (ORG) has revealed the results of a survey that claims that 38% of websites that have been blocked because of court orders have been blocked in error.

-The courts have ordered ISPs like Virgin, Sky, TalkTalk, and BT to block websites that contravene copyright laws and thereby encourage or support internet piracy.
+The courts have ordered ISPs like Virgin Media, Sky, TalkTalk, and BT to block websites that contravene copyright laws and thereby encourage or support internet piracy.
 The process of imposing such blocks is expensive for the ISPs and so far hundreds of websites have been blocked in this way.

 The ORG’s Executive Director, Jim Killock, said: “It is not acceptable for a legal process to result in nearly 40% maladministration.
 These results show a great deal of carelessness.
 We expect ISPs and rights holders to examine our results and remove the errors we have found as swiftly as possible.
 We want ISPs to immediately release lists of previously blocked domains, so we can check blocks are being removed by everyone.
 Rights holders must make public exactly what is being blocked, so we can be ascertain how else these extremely wide legal powers are being applied.”